Are you a fiduciary?

 Useful places to verify information

-These outside resources can help you review background information and find professionals to interview.
+These outside resources can help you review backgrounds and find professionals to interview.

 Use BrokerCheck to review registration and background information for brokers and investment advisers.